Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     _**Prerequisite:** Level 3+ Rogue, **Cost:** 1 Cordite charge(s)_

     On impact, this explosive distrupts the earth, forcing targets within 10-feet to make a :d20-save: Strength saving throw.
-On a failed save, it takes :dmg-blunt: Bludgeoning damage equal to your :class-phb24-rogue: Sneak Attack bonus and has the Prone condition.
+On a failed save, it takes :dmg-bldg: Bludgeoning damage equal to your :class-phb24-rogue: Sneak Attack bonus and has the Prone condition.
 The affected area becomes Difficult Terrain for 1 minute.

     ---